 To help families and individuals build wealth and assets through comprehensive programs of sustainable economic, social, and neighborhood development.

-Your contribution will directly impact the East Bay.
 Together, we will grow our programs to help more individuals and families attain a successful and secure place in our community through youth and education services and job training.
 A livable wage will enable them to become first-time homebuyers and long-time neighbors.

 We make your donation count.
 Support our 50-Year legacy of service to our community.
 Just $25 a year can transform a life in Fruitvale.
 DONATE ONLINE click here